The Council's Constitution indicates that citizens have the right to:

 - find out, from the Cabinet's Forward Plan, which major issues are to be discussed or decided by the Cabinet and when

 - attend meetings of the Cabinet where Key Decisions are being discussed or decided

 - see reports and background papers, and any record of decisions made by the Council and Cabinet

 - complain to the Council

-- complain to the Local Government Ombudsman if they think the Council has not followed its procedures properly (however, they should only do this after using the Council's own complaints process)
+- complain to the Local Government and Social Care Ombudsman if they think the Council has not followed its procedures properly (however, they should only do this after using the Council's own complaints process)

-- complain to the Standards Board for England if they have evidence which they think shows that a Councillor has not followed the Council's Code of Conduct
+- complain to the Monitoring Officer if they have evidence which they think shows that a Councillor has not followed the Council's Code of Conduct

 - inspect the Council's accounts and make their views known to the external auditor